repository-service-tuf/repository-service-tuf-worker/docs/source/guide/Docker_README.md

 #### (Optional) `RSTUF_LOCK_TIMEOUT`

 Timeout for publishing JSON metadata files.
-Default: 60.0 (seconds)
+Default: 300.0 (seconds)

 This timeout avoids race conditions leading to publishing JSON metadata files by multiple Worker's services.
 It guarantees that the metadata is consistent in the backend storage service (`RSTUF_STORAGE_BACKEND`).

-In most use cases, the timeout of 60.0 seconds is sufficient.
+In most use cases, the timeout of 300.0 seconds is sufficient.

+#### (Optional) `TARGETS_CHUNK_SIZE_UPDATE`

+Delegated roles (Targets) chunk size to update .
+Default: 5000

+Define the chunk size of updating the delegated roles expired together..

 #### (Optional) `RSTUF_ONLINE_KEY_DIR`